By 10 min read Last Updated: 18. March 2025

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 2,000 others with an everyday life without administration.

 When it comes to electronic invoicing, it's just a matter of jumping in and getting started.
-It's a good idea to get help from a bookkeeper or accountant when creating your first electronic invoice - that way you can ensure that everything looks correct and that you can create e-invoices with peace of mind in the future.
+Here, you can benefit from the help of a bookkeeper or accountant when you need to create your first electronic invoice - in this way you ensure that everything looks correct and that you can create e-invoices with peace of mind in the future.

-Whether you're a private individual or a self-employed professional, you can also save time and resources on your invoicing process by outsourcing the entire process to an electronic invoice service.
+Regardless of whether you are a private individual or an independent trader, you can also save time and resources on your invoicing process by outsourcing the entire process to an electronic invoicing service.

-When you choose Factofly as your invoicing service, you can effectively outsource the entire invoicing process and simply invoice without having your own CVR number.
+When you choose Factofly as your invoicing service, you can effectively outsource the entire invoicing process, and simply invoicing without having your own CVR number.

 Factofly takes care of creating, sending and following up on invoices.
 This frees up time and lets you focus on your core business, while you can rest assured that your invoicing is in professional hands.

-In addition, Factofly also handles all necessary reports and notifications to the tax authorities, which reduces the administrative burden significantly.
+In addition, Factofly also handles all necessary reports and notifications to the tax authorities, which significantly reduces the administrative burden.

-This ensures you comply with all regulatory requirements, including tax reporting and VAT accounting, and minimizes the risk of errors while digitizing your invoicing process.
+This ensures that you comply with all legal requirements, including tax reporting and VAT accounting, and minimizes the risk of errors while digitizing your invoicing process.

-Read more about Factofly as an invoice service here.
+Read more about Factofly as an invoicing service here.